Pilates is a versatile and effective form of exercise.

 Is Pilates challenging for Men too?

 Of course!
-We have a Men’s Reformer Class on Thursday evenings that is specifically geared for men.
 Strengthening your core is an excellent way to reduce back pain and also cross-train for whatever sport you are doing.
 If your core is strong, any other movement is easier and if you balance is improved, your risk for injury is reduced.

 Pilates and Pregnancy?

 Pilates is one of the best ways to strengthen your abdominal muscles after having a baby.
-We currently offer one Pre/Post Natal group Reformer class.
 Since our classes are only 4 clients maximum, we can still make sure you have an effective and safe workout.
-It is generally recommend to wait 6 weeks to begin your Pilates practice.
+It is generally recommend to wait 6 weeks after delivery to begin your Pilates practice.
 If you are pregnant, please consult your physician before beginning any new type of exercise program.
 We are happy to work with you after you’ve received the go ahead from your doctor.

 What is the difference between Apparatus work and Mat work?